rlourette/ArticlesPapers/Functional_Safety_Standards_Hierarchy_and_Modern_C++_Support_for_ProfiSafe_Implementation.md

 *Contact: https://www.linkedin.com/in/richard-lourette-8569b3/ | rlourette@gmail.com*

+---

+**Copyright Notice**

 Copyright © 2025 Richard Lourette.
 All rights reserved.

 This work may not be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations in critical reviews and certain other noncommercial uses permitted by copyright law.

 For permission requests, contact: rlourette@gmail.com